Thursday, February 28, 2008

 You can make the crêpes in advance and sandwich them with wax paper and cover with plastic wrap to prevent them from drying out.
 Reheat as needed.
 You can also freeze them for later use.

-Here are a couple of helpful videos that show how to cook a crêpe:
+Here is a helpful video that shows how to cook a crêpe:• Link

 Tasting Notes: